benrr101/node-taglib-sharp/docs/classes/OggTag.md

 "Jono Grant, Tony McGuinness, Paavo Siljamäki", depending on the preferences of the user and the degree to which they organize their media collection.
-As the preference of the user may vary, applications should avoid limiting the user in what constitutes the performers field - especially with regards to number of performers.
+As the preference of the user may vary, applications should avoid limiting the user in what constitutes the performers field - especially regarding the number of performers.

 #### Parameters